Public Health Meaningful Use:

 accept syndromic surveillance data

-from hospitals and Eligible Professionals.
+chiropractors and dentists).
 Providers presently have two

 options for submitting syndromic surveillance data.
 One option is for the